Mithra-Warranty/mithra_blockchain/README.md

-# mithra_blockchain
+# Mithra Blockchain

-Ethereum contracts and corresponding tests for mtihra.
+This repository contains ethereum contracts and their corresponding tests.